Degrees and Certificates

 The Master of Business Administration (M.B.A.) can be completed full- or part-time in as little as nine months.
 The M.B.A. is available to students from any academic background and includes a required 10-day faculty-led international experience.
+Students choose between tracks in Business Administration or Management Science and Quantitative Methods.
+The Business Administration track focuses on strategy, innovation, and effective decision making.
+In Management Science and Quantitative Methods, students will be introduced to the quantitative methods used in all areas of Business Analytics.
 Students may also choose to earn an emphasis with their degree in Entrepreneurship and Closely-Held Enterprise, Healthcare Management, Supply Chain Management, or Technology and Innovation Management.
 The M.B.A. is accredited by AACSB International—The Association to Advance Collegiate Schools of Business.

 The Master of Science in Marketing Analytics (M.S.) is a STEM-designated program that offers an intimate, advanced learning environment, hands-on experience with clients and a healthy balance of rigor and support.
-This program is held online with faculty who care about the growth of students.
+The MSMA is offered as a fully online program or a hybrid program, which includes some on-campus classes.
 Through coursework, multiple client projects within industry and capstone consulting research with a regional or national company, MSMA candidates develop knowledge, skills and experience attractive to employers.
 The M.S. is accredited by AACSB International—The Association to Advance Collegiate Schools of Business.

 The Master of Fine Arts (M.F.A.) is a 36-month low-residency program in the fields of poetry, fiction and creative nonfiction intended for those wishing to develop and pursue careers as writers.
 M.F.A. students are on campus for a ten-day residency each summer, and work from home with a faculty mentor for the rest of the academic year.
 As part of Pacific Lutheran University, the M.F.A. program is accredited by the Northwest Commission on Colleges and Universities (NWCCU).